B3rse/qparse/README.md

 #### Parameters to use when loops symmetries are considered:
   - **-a**, **--alignment** (bool): this parameter allows to order the PQS by score, and shows the optimal alignment calculated for the linking loops.

+#### Parameters to use with CAUTION (require mfold 3.6):
+The software has been tested and is compatible with mfold version 3.6.
+Please refer to [mfold website](http://unafold.rna.albany.edu/?q=mfold "mfold resources") for resources and credits. mfold should be accessible from the command line (known to your PATH environment variable).

+***WARNING**: mfold is computationally expensive, it is strongly recommended to use this utility only for a small number of sequences.*

+  - **-mfold_s**, **--mfold_score** [DNA|RNA]: this parameter allows to order the PQS by score, in addition returns the energies calculated for the linking loops (>= 6 nt) using mfold.
+Specify DNA or RNA as parameter depending on your molecules.
+  - **-mfold_a**, **--mfold_alignment** [DNA|RNA]: this parameter allows to order the PQS by score, and shows the more stable conformation and the energies calculated for the linking loops (>= 6 nt) using mfold.
+Specify DNA or RNA as parameter depending on your molecules.

 ### Output
 #### Standard tsv (TAB separated) output